ozspeed/llm_manager_v2/README.md

 # LLM Model Manager (MVP 1.0)

 A web application for managing local LLM models across different frameworks.
 This tool helps you organize and track your local language models.
-Version 1.0 provides a stable foundation with core functionality for model management and detection.
+Version 1.0 provides a stable foundation with core functionality for model management and detection, now with an improved modular architecture for better maintainability and extensibility.

 ## Features